Starburst Warp Speed#

 Cluster configuration#

 Starburst Warp Speed requires your cluster to operate on a Kubernetes-based platform.
-Specifically the Starburst Enterprise with Kubernetes requirements apply.
+Specifically the Plan your Kubernetes deployment apply.

 In addition, Starburst Warp Speed requires specific nodes in terms of CPU and memory.
 The most important additional requirement is that sufficiently performant and sized Non-Volatile Memory Express (NVMe) solid-state drive (SSD) storage is available on all nodes, and exclusively used by SEP.